theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

                   ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36

     NB.
-You will have to edit this command if you have paired-end sample.
+You will have to edit this command if you have single-end sample.

 In this example, we have told Trimmomatic: